Joh Sasaki

-Joh Sasaki (佐々木 譲, Sasaki Jō) is a Japanese writer and journalist; chiefly known for his historical fiction and mystery novels.
+Joh Sasaki (佐々木 譲, Sasaki Jō) is a Japanese writer and journalist, chiefly known for his historical fiction and mystery novels.

 Biography

 Joh Sasaki was born in Yubari, Hokkaido, Japan.
-He spent his early youth in Nakashibetsu City and later ventured to Sapporo where Sasaki attended Tsukisamu High School.
+He spent his early youth in Nakashibetsu City and later moved to Sapporo where he attended Tsukisamu High School.
 He released his first novel, Tekkihei, tonda (鉄騎兵、跳んだ), in 1979.
-Sasaki quickly established himself as a writer after winning the All Yomimono New Writers Prize for Tekkihei, tonda which was also later adapted for the big screen.
-Today Sasaki is known as a household author with numerous works in genres stretching from historical fiction, young adult fiction to police crime fiction, and even various TV Crime Drama adaptations.
+Sasaki quickly established himself as a writer after winning the All Yomimono New Writers Prize for Tekkihei, tonda, which was also later adapted for the big screen.
+Today Sasaki is very widely known, and has written numerous works in genres including historical fiction, young adult fiction and police crime fiction, as well as TV crime drama adaptations.